jjw/js-website/source/contact.md

 We can be seen at a variety of events in Surrey, Hampshire and beyond and welcome booking enquiries – in addition to our regular pub nights we typically perform at fairs, fetes, festivals, community and corporate events.
 We are always happy to discuss potential bookings – we do have a full calendar though so please get in touch early if possible.

-Contact secretary@jackstraws.org.uk or find us on Facebook.
+Contact secretary -at- jackstraws.org.uk or find us on Facebook.